2lab-ai/layer9/README.md

 ### 🚫 Reality Check: What We Actually Achieved (ULTRA HONEST Edition)

-- ✅ **Reactive System**: Full reactive rendering with automatic DOM updates
+- ✅ **Reactive System**: Full reactive rendering with automatic DOM updates (100% working!)
-- ✅ **React-Style Hooks**: use_state, use_effect, use_memo, use_reducer all working
+- ✅ **React-Style Hooks**: use_state, use_effect, use_memo, use_reducer all working perfectly
 - ✅ **Beautiful Examples**: 6 working examples with GIF demos (Counter, Todo, Async, Memory Game, Auth/Upload, SSR)
 - ✅ **Pure Rust Server**: Eliminated Python dependencies, using Axum
 - ✅ **Automated Testing**: Comprehensive E2E test suite with Puppeteer
-- ✅ **GIF Documentation**: Automated capture system for visual docs
-- ✅ **Dev Server**: Fast hot reload and proper WASM serving
-- ✅ **Component System**: Clean component architecture
+- ✅ **JWT Authentication**: Basic token generation and auth flow
+- ✅ **File Upload**: UI components and basic HTTP upload
+- ✅ **Basic SSR**: Server-side rendering with hydration
+- ❌ **Forms Broken**: Input binding uses onClick instead of onChange
-- ⚠️ **Bundle Size**: 505KB (needs tree-shaking and optimization)
+- ❌ **Bundle Size**: 505KB (11x larger than React!)
-- ❌ **SSR**: Server-side rendering not implemented yet
+- ❌ **Virtual DOM Broken**: Diffing/patching algorithms are TODO
+- ❌ **JWT Verification Fake**: Always returns hardcoded user
-- ❌ **Production Ready**: Needs 2-3 months more work
+- ❌ **Production Ready**: Needs 5-7 months more work
 - 🤔 **Claude Compatible**: Opus 4 can understand and extend it easily

-**December 2024 Status**: Solid prototype with ~55% features working.
-Core reactive system is great, examples are beautiful, testing infrastructure is robust.
-Main priorities: reduce bundle size, implement forms/auth, and create production deployment examples.
+**January 2025 Status**: Prototype with ~45% features working, 40% broken, 15% fake.
+Core reactive system is excellent, but critical features like forms, auth verification, and deployment are broken or fake.
+Estimated 5-7 months to production readiness. **For production apps, use Yew or Leptos instead.**

 ### 🏆 How You Can Help